Jamham1020/final-projects/CST-329-Reasoning with Logic/Practice Problem/Week-1.md

       c.
 Josie is a cat only if Josie is a mammal

           Translation key: P: Josie is a cat, Q: Josie is a mammal.
-The logical sentence is P → Q "only if" is tricky.
-Think of it this way: the sentence says that the only way Josie can be a cat is if Josie is a mammal.
+The logical sentence is P → Q "only if" is tricky.Think of it this way: the sentence says that the only way Josie can be a cat is if Josie is a mammal.
 This means that if Josie is a cat, we know Josie is a mammal.
-          It might also help to remember that "Josie is a cat if Josie is a mammal" translates to Q P.  So the arrow symbol is pointing in different directions for "if" and "only if".
+It might also help to remember that "Josie is a cat if Josie is a mammal" translates to Q → P. So the arrow symbol is pointing in different directions for "if" and "only if".

 # Implication truth table; negation